 The same works when you have overnight guests.
 You don’t have to run out and purchase expensive European cotton sheets.
 The sheets you have, as long as they aren’t threadbare or torn, will work fine.
 But add that ‘extra’ touch.

-Have you ever walked into a room and immediately froze, because it was wall-to-wall knickknacks, and you were in fear of breaking something?
+Have you ever walked into a room and immediately frozen, because it was wall-to-wall knickknacks, and you were in fear of breaking something?
 Instead of filling up every empty space, leave room to breathe.
 I use the Principle of Three.

 There is one bowl of potpourri on an old washstand in my living room.
 On the other side are two wooden cow banks.
 The banks are two different sizes, yet still taller than the bowl.
 On the wall behind them is a painting of a cow with a wreath of flowers on her head.
 It all blends, without being overpowering or to ‘matchy-matchy’.